jon-brandy/hackthebox/Categories/Sherlocks/Payload/README.md

 17. At this stage, we were able to clearly identify the first 8 bytes of the payload.
 In addition, another useful tool for static binary analysis is `PE-Bear`, which provides greater visibility into the encrypted payload structure and its characteristics.

+> PAYLOAD IS STORED AT .DATA SECTION (Global Initialized Variable)

 <img width="2089" height="1224" alt="image" src="https://github.com/user-attachments/assets/6f801202-d001-404c-9a8f-0f0dcd0722bc" />

 > 8TH QUESTION -> ANS: `0x5555555555555555`